Document Type : Original Research Article

 Abstract

-Background & aim: Gestational Diabetes Mellitus (GDM) requires effective management through dietary changes, physical activity, and pharmacotherapy.
+Background & aim: Gestational Diabetes Mellitus (GDM) requires effective management through dietary changes, physical activity, and medications.
 Adherence to treatment is crucial, as poor adherence can lead to serious maternal and fetal complications.
-This study explores the factors influencing therapeutic adherence among women with GDM, building on prior evidence indicating low adherence levels in this population.
+This study explored the factors influencing treatment adherence and compliance among women with GDM, building on prior evidence indicating low adherence levels in this population.

 Methods: A qualitative study was conducted at a perinatal facility in Tamil Nadu, India, over six months.
 Purposeful sampling continued until data saturation, with 21 participants.
 In-depth, semi-structured interviews were held, and data was analyzed using conventional content analysis with a thematic approach.